AlbertRG/AlbertRG/README.md

 <h3>😀 About me</h3>

->I'm a software development engineer student, interested in always continuing to learn new things.
+>I'm a software development engineer, interested in always continuing to learn new things.
 >
 >Big fan of video games and role-playing games.